adsweet/Phylogenetics_Lab/Lab5/README.md

 [^2]: You could also specify the best model from your previous ModelFinder analysis.
 To do this, you would specify `-m <model>` instead of `-m MFP`.

 IQ-TREE will also write the final trees to Bombus_tree_bs.treefile and Bombus_tree_uf.treefile.
 Download these files.
-We will open the files in the program FigTree, a GUI program for viewing and manipulating phylogenetic trees.
-Search for FigTree on your computer and launch the program.
+We will open the files in the program [Figtree](https://github.com/rambaut/figtree/releases), a GUI program for viewing and manipulating phylogenetic trees.
+Search for Figtree on your computer and launch the program.
 You should see a window like this:

 ![Figtree image](../Images/figtree_screen.png)